-Bristol-Myers Squibb is proud to assist a number of organizations working to provide shelter and other necessities for people in need.
-These include: HomeFront, the Rescue Mission of Trenton and the Crisis Ministry of Princeton and Trenton, which each offer food, shelter and supportive services to the homeless and the hungry in and around Trenton, New Jersey.
-Bristol-Myers Squibb has also supported the Mercer Alliance to End Homelessness and its “Project Homeless Connect” outreach program that connects people in Mercer County, New Jersey, who are homeless or in danger of becoming homeless with the service agencies that can assist them.
+Bristol-Myers Squibb is proud to assist a number of organizations working to provide shelter and other necessities to those suffering from homelessness, including HomeFront, the Rescue Mission of Trenton and the Arm in Arm .
+Each offers food, shelter and supportive services to the homeless and the hungry in and around Trenton, New Jersey.
+Bristol-Myers Squibb has also supported the Mercer Alliance to End Homelessness and its “Project Homeless Connect” outreach program.

-Individuals with intellectual and developmental disabilities face unique challenges when accessing health care services.
-Bristol-Myers Squibb supports a patient advocacy and care coordination program offered by The Arc Mercer in Ewing, New Jersey, that helps patients navigate health care services and address their health care needs.
-We also support the Court-Appointed Special Advocates of Mercer County Child Advocacy Program for abused and neglected children living in out-of-home placements.
+Individuals with intellectual and developmental disabilities face unique challenges when accessing healthcare services.
+Bristol-Myers Squibb supports a patient advocacy and care coordination program offered by The Arc Mercer in Ewing, New Jersey.
+We also support the Court-Appointed Special Advocates (CASA) of Mercer County Child Advocacy Program for abused and neglected children living in out-of-home placements.
 CASA’s specially trained volunteers help ensure that needed services and assistance are made available while helping to move the children into safe and permanent homes.
-Members of our disABILITY Network Alliance employee resource group volunteer to assist various organizations that assist people with physical, intellectual or developmental disabilities.
-One such organization is Special Olympics New Jersey.
-For many years, we have provided financial and volunteer support to Special Olympics’ sports training, competitions and health and fitness education programs, which are offered free of charge to more than 22,000 athletes across the state.
-The company also is supporting the 2014 Special Olympics National Games, which will be held in New Jersey.